aashika116/cubegui-plugin/README.md

 ```

 ## How it works
-The SystemTreePlugin provides functionality to load and display JSON data in a tree structure within the CubeGUI application.
+The `ParseToJSONPlugin` provides functionality to parse and display system tree data from `.cubex` files in JSON format within the CubeGUI application.
 Key features:

 1. **Plugin Initialization**:
-    - The plugin sets up a QTreeWidget to display the system tree.
+    - The plugin sets up a `QPlainTextEdit` widget to display the indented JSON data.
-    - It reads a JSON file (dummy_test.json) located in the data directory.
+    - It initializes the widget with a fixed-width font and disables word wrapping for better readability.

-2. **JSON Parsing**:
+2. **System Tree Parsing**:
-    - The plugin reads the JSON file and parses its content using QJsonDocument.
+    - When a `.cubex` file is opened, the plugin reads the file and parses the system tree using the Cube library.
-    - It recursively processes JSON objects and arrays to populate the tree widget.
+    - It recursively traverses the `SystemTreeNode` structure, extracting properties (e.g., name, ID, description, class), child nodes, and location groups.
+    - The parsed data is converted into a structured JSON format using `QJsonObject` and `QJsonArray`.

 3. **Integration with CubeGUI**:
-    - The plugin adds a tab to the CubeGUI interface when a cube file is opened.
+    - The plugin adds a tab to the CubeGUI interface when a `.cubex` file is opened.
+    - It displays the JSON representation of the system tree in the `QPlainTextEdit` widget.
-    - It clears the tree widget when a cube file is closed.
+    - When the file is closed, the displayed JSON is cleared.

-## Caveats
-- The code has not been thoroughly tested, so the plugin may contain bugs.
-- The custom plugin feature in CubeGUI was not fully understood, which prevented proper testing of the plugin's functionality within the application.

-*Note: The plugin is compilable, but may not be fully functional.*

 ## Future Enhancements
 - Better testing to identify and fix existing bugs.
-- Improve integration with CubeGUI's custom plugin feature.
+Plugin works with all the tested `.cubex` files, however this testing was not comprehensive.
 - Add more visualization options to enhance user experience.
-- Add feature to load json with a file rather than pasting a json at build time.
+- Add features to download, collapse, expand and sort the json.